RBS TV Pelotas: Digital television

+RBS TV Pelotas started its transmission in digital signal on July 23, 2013, over UHF channel 34.
 The station turned off its analog signal, over VHF channel 4, on November 28, 2018, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 24, using PSIP to display RBS TV Pelotas' virtual channel as 4 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 34 until moving to channel 24 on July 1, 2024.

 Programming

 RBS TV Pelotas studio in 2008.

 RBS TV Pelotas produces two blocks for Jornal do Almoço which is presented by Luiza La-Rocca, and which are also broadcast to RBS TV stations in Bagé and Rio Grande.
 The rest of the programming is occupied by Bom Dia Rio Grande, Jornal do Almoço, RBS Notícias and also by all national programming on TV Globo, of which RBS TV is an affiliate.